-(ii) it includes a serrious, violent or sexual offence and the check is for the purpose of working with children, elderly people or disabled people; (iii) it is in the interests of crime prevention or public safety.
+(ii) it includes a serious, violent or sexual offence and the check is for the purpose of

+(iii) it is in the interests of crime prevention or public safety.
 Findings of guilt without conviction and good behaviour bonds may be released.
 Recent charges or outstanding matters under investigation that have not yet gone to court may also be released.